gtvj/linux/machine-set-up.md

 #### Enabling code formatting in PhpStorm

 Unfortunately, the default keybinding to reformat code in PhpStorm `Ctrl + Alt + L` is also used by Unity to lock the screen.
-You can hand control over to PhpStorm: this
+You can hand control over to PhpStorm by finding 'Keyboard' settings with the launcher and reassigning the related 'shortcut' to something else (like `Super + Alt + L`)
-* Opening CompizConfig Settings Manager
-* Opening the Ubuntu Unity Plugin
-* Removing the 'Key to lock the screen' option

 #### PhpStorm settings repository